tone-row/court.css/README.md

 ## Roadmap

 - Make sure Court component props are exported and easy to compose
-- Move the entire class generation process and data it's derived from into this repository
-  - Remove unlikely classes (e.g., `content`)
-- Add autoprefixer to final css
 - Add polymorphic component for friends: vue, svelte, preact, lit
 - Allow users to generate CSS themselves (or add it at runtime) and alter class generation and modifiers